javidenis/GoCamp/README.md

 - Logged in users can host spots for camping.
 - Logged in users can edit and delete their own spots.
 - All users can view all the spots being hosted.

+## 4. Reviews
+* Logged in users can post reviews on spots.
+* Logged in users can edit and delete their own reviews.
+* All users can view reviews on spots.